 Jim joined Encore.org (then Civic Ventures) in 2005 to develop and then direct The Purpose Prize, our program designed to recognize and invest in social entrepreneurs over 60 who solve important problems in their communities, the country and the world.
 A decade later, Jim was recognized as a 2016 Influencer in Aging by Next Avenue.org, PBS’ digital platform for older adults.
-(In early 2016, The Purpose Prize moved to a new home at AARP, where it has relaunched as the AARP Purpose Prize.)

 From 1988 through 2005, Jim worked at the American Society on Aging, the largest association of professionals working with and on behalf of older adults.
 As Chief Operating Officer, he had primary responsibility for day-to-day operations and supervised all programmatic activities of the organization.
 He also led ASA’s efforts on issues ranging from older worker employment and corporate eldercare to assistive and information technology, family caregiving, medication use and public policy, among many others.